ElinaFF/PICO/home.md

 # Home
-The 'Home' tab of the tool provides the link to this official documentation, the possibility to load results files, and gives small explanations of each step of the tool.
+The 'Home' tab of the tool provides the link to this official documentation, the possibility to load results files, and gives small explanations of each step of the pipeline.

 * toc
 {:toc}

-## Results file
+## Results file (Load MetaboExperiment)
 To allow a better modularity of the experiments, the two major steps of MeDIC are saved independently into a file after each step.
 Moreover, the data and metadata are only saved (dumps) in a local repository, not in the saving file, which allow the sharing of the results file to outside collaborators.
 To continue an experiments and/or visualize its results, MeDIC offers the possibility